-.
-We are a non-profit society dedicated to Humanist thought and ideals in New Zealand.The Society supports: ethics giving the greatest possible freedom compatible with the rights of others; the constructive use of rational thought and scientific enquiry; democracy and human rights; personal liberty combined with social responsibility; a secular world based on observation, evaluation, and revision.
+We regularly meet in Wellington and have members throughout New Zealand.
+We’re affiliated internationally to the IHEU and the United Nations Association of NZ.
+We are a non-profit society dedicated to Humanist thought and ideals in New Zealand.
+We support ethics; giving the greatest possible freedom compatible with the rights of others; the constructive use of rational thought and scientific enquiry; democracy and human rights; personal liberty combined with social responsibility; a secular world based on observation, evaluation, and revision.

 - June 2021 Newsletter - Kia ora: Humanists in Nigeria have maintained a daily Vigil of Facebook posts for the unlawful detention of their President, Mubarak Bala.
 Today’s Facebook post – DAY 398 (31 May) Human Beings over Human Beliefs.
 A year has now past and still no release to freedom for Mubarak.
 Humanist NZ continues our monthly Vigil of […]

 - Humanists farewell Ngaire McCarthy (1942-2021), a hero of rationalist thought in New Zealand - The statement from Humanists NZ below was read at the tangi for Ngaire McCarthy on 27 Jan 2021.
 The Council and members of Humanist NZ are deeply saddened by the death of Ngaire.
 We remember her for her warmth, as well as for her no-nonsense, down-to-earth attitude to religion.
 Ngaire was a key facilitator at […]